OsmanKAYI/full-stack-roadmap/javascript/vue/composition.api/common.mistakes.md

 # 10 Mistakes to Avoid When Starting with Vue 3

+**TLDR:**

+- Use `reactive` for Object, Array, Map, Set
+- Use `ref` for String, Number, Boolean
+- Using reactive for a primitive (string, number, boolean) will result in a warning, and the value will not be made reactive.
+- Using ref for declaring an Array will internally call reactive instead.
+- Ref takes a value and returns a reactive object.
+The value is available inside the object under the `.value` property.
+- Another thing to keep in mind is that neither `defineEmits` nor `defineProps` (used to declare props) need to be imported.
+They are **automatically available** when using `script setup`.
+- Since Vue 3, async components need to be explicitly defined with thedefineAsyncComponent helper.

 Vue 3 has been stable for quite some time now.
 Many codebases are using it in production, and everyone else will have to migrate eventually.
 I had the opportunity to work with it and kept track of my mistakes, which you probably want to avoid.

 **1. Using the Reactive Helper for Declaring Primitives**